 The expert groups can designate a smaller “review team” to conduct the compliance review.
 If needed, there could be multiple review teams and their number may depend on how many designated centres there are within a class of RSMC.
 The “review team” members will be from within the core membership of the expert group (that is responsible for monitoring the RSMC compliance), and therefore, members are expected to have the subject matter expertise required for the compliance review.
 If the expert group doesn’t designate any review team, the expert group itself will constitute the “review team”.

-The review of RSMCs’ compliance will be conducted at least every four years.
+The review of RSMCs’ compliance will be conducted at least every four years , or within eight years following a review in which a centre is assessed as fully compliant and if there has been no change to the mandatory functions of the RSMCs.
+[UK, Secretariat].
 Following the risk-based approach, responsible expert groups can decide to make the compliance review on a more frequent basis.

 The risk-based approach (Appendix 3.5.2.2) follows the general principle wherein the cascading influence of an RSMC not being compliant with mandatory functions has a major impact on the functionality and health of a GDPFS activity.